 Remember, you went to that networking meeting, exhibition or conference to make connections.
 You endured those seemingly endless PowerPoint presentations and monotonous car journeys just to build your network of contacts so you could improve the reach of your company and to instigate some new leads.
 LinkedIn can help you to stay in touch with those connections in a much more modern, efficient, immediate and friendly way.

 3 changes you can make to your LinkedIn Profile.

 If you already have a LinkedIn profile, then you’ll know how powerful it can be, but here are four quick changes you can make to optimise your profile and get the most out of networking, virtual-style.

 - Profile picture – Your chance to make the right first impression is your profile image.
 It needs to look clean and professional.
-It should be a recent photo that people will recognise and you need it to be high quality.
-This might be the time to invest in some professional head shots.
+It should be a recent high-quality photo that people will recognise.
+This might be the time to invest in a professional head-shot.

 Networking face-to-face still has its place, but utilising LinkedIn also gives you the option to combine the two types of networking together.
 They can be an incredibly powerful partnership.
 Let’s connect.

 Does your LinkedIn profile need a make-over?
 Email firstname.lastname@example.org for more information.

 Have you got a creative block?
 Do you need someone to help with content creation for your social media?
 Our social media content creation prices start from £99 per platform.
 Complete social media management services are available on request.

 If you are looking to plan your social media more effectively and you would like more ideas.
 Take a look at our downloads and templates package.